bkapustik/webovky-react/README.md

 Run this command in the root dir

-docker run -it -p 3000:3000 nameOfTheImage
+docker run --publish 3000:3000 nameOfTheImage
 And then open http://localhost:3000 to view it in your browser.